 An intelligent database is a full-text database that applies artificial intelligence, communicating with users to assure that returned items contain the most relevant information possible, different from a traditional database, which only uses keywords and verbatim phrases connected by Boolean operations.

 How Does an AI Database Work?

 When a user makes a search using a traditional full-text database, having keywords and phrases in a referenced file does not guarantee that the contents of that file will be relevant in a given context.
 However, an intelligent database provides expanded and more flexible options for running queries.
 For instance, if a user types in a question as a full sentence, the database will provide a list of hits arranged according to the possibility that the resulting data contains a useful answer.
-Artificial intelligence can correct suspected errors input by the user, display synonyms or antonyms for keywords and phrases.
+AI Databases can correct suspected errors input by the user, display synonyms or antonyms for keywords and phrases.

 To reap the most benefit from an intelligent database, the user must form queries with foresight, phrasing them carefully.
 If the question does not provide adequate results, the user can ask a more precise question, or change the nature of the query.
 A search can be limited to a particular computer, server, or network, or the entire web.
 It can also be limited to specific fields or topics such as products, world or regional news, images, white papers, or the field of information technology.
 An intelligent database presents the user with a history of searches, and if it is necessary to refine the search later or carry out another search on the same topic, the user does not have to start all over again.

 Organizations are introducing AI into their applications.
 They have data scientists exploring data, formulating hypotheses, and using machine learning to find models to be used to achieve many objectives, such as:

 Contact Soaring Eagle Consulting for a Free Database Evaluation Today